nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 The drop-down you see in *Figure 2* shows the *Kernels* ADS supports.
 When you deploy, you use the *Python 3* kernel.

+Code in Notebooks exists in cells, and to run the code you execute the cell.

 If you have not used Python Notebooks before in ADS, you need to configure Python for use with Notebooks.
 You enter **Ctrl+Shift+P** to open the command palette, and you search for *Configure Python*:

 ![](/images/posts/inst-bdcrc1-ads-configure-notebooks.png)